j-sieben/UTL_TEXT/README.md

 /
 ```

-In the second example, we pass in the template as the first column of our query and call the CodeGenerator directly from SQL with a cursor expression, reducing code even further.
+In the second example, you utilize the function overload and pass in the template as the first column of the query.
+Tis allows to call the CodeGenerator directly from SQL with a cursor expression, reducing code even further.
 A further improvement would be to offer the templates via a table, then you could eliminate a PL/SQL-block all together and call the CodeGenerator as part of your normal SQL.